Word4Today

 Testing All Things

 We as faithful Christians need to test all things.
-This is especially true when some things in scripture just don't line up or make sense.
-And one of things of debate is the genealogy account of Jesus found in both Matthew and Luke.
+This is especially true when there are passages that don't line up or make sense with the rest of scripture.
+This would be true when it comes to the genealogy account of Jesus found in both Matthew and Luke.

 Watch this Video